moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 There are three main costs associated with block production as a service that any appchain must cover using Tanssi tokens to deploy successfully and get the block production services:

 - **Registration deposit** - the initial deposit that is locked from the account that signs the appchain registration transaction
 - **Sequencers assignment** - every time the Tanssi protocol assigns sequencers, which happens once per session, a fixed fee is charged.
-This fee gives appchains the right to be assigned sequencers, and discourages appchains whose runtime logic fails to produce valid transactions or blocks
+This fee gives appchains the right to be assigned sequencers and discourages appchains whose runtime logic fails to produce valid transactions or blocks
-- **Block production** - appchains need to pay for each block that is produced on their behalf.
+- **Block production** - appchains must pay for each block produced on their behalf.
 Since the protocol selects and assigns the sequencers on a per-session basis, appchains must have enough funds to cover all the blocks to be produced in an entire session to be served

 The current configuration is set as follows: